Distributed iterated elimination of strictly dominated strategies: Introduction

 \subsection{Results}

-In this setting we then study the outcome of IESDS started in some intermediate state of communication (i.e., after some messages about players' preferences have been sent), in particular in the state in which all communication permitted by the interaction structure has taken place.
-The computation of this outcome of IESDS can be viewed as an instance for an interactive decision making process described above.
-Indeed, local information consists of players' preferences and new information consists of communicated atomic information about other players' preferences.
-In turn, deduction consists of an elimination of strategies, and the conclusion is the outcome of IESDS.
+We study the outcome of iterated elimination of strictly dominated strategies (IESDS) in the above setting in any state of partial communication (i.e., where some messages about players' preferences have been sent), and in particular in the state of full communication, where all communication permitted by the interaction structure has taken place.
+In terms of distributed decision making, local information consists of players' preferences and new information consists of information about other players' preferences obtained through the received messages.
+In turn, deduction consists of the elimination of strategies, and the conclusion is the outcome of IESDS.

-We use the results from our previous work~\cite{apt_knowledge_2009} to prove that this outcome realizes an epistemic formula that describes what the players know in the considered intermediate state.
-We also explain how this form of IESDS can be implemented by means of a distributed program that allows each player at any intermediate state to use his available information and perform the possible eliminations.
+We use the results from our previous work~\cite{apt_knowledge_2009} to prove that this outcome realizes an epistemic formula that describes what the players know in the considered partial communication state.

-It is important to note that we do \emph{not} examine strategic or normative aspects of the communication here.
-We shall return briefly to this matter in \cref{sec:conclusions-stratelim}.